SoftUni-Internal/interactive-content/EN/01-Arrays/04-Summary.md

 let numbers = [1, 2, 3, 4, 5];
 ```

-- Elements can be iterated over with a standard loop or a `for-of` loop
+- Elements can be iterated over with a standard loop or a "**for-of**" loop

 ``` js live
 let numbers = [1, 2, 3, 4, 5];